Christmas in the Chapel 2025

 Dr. Joy Lee

-Canadian pianist Joy Lee enjoys a multi-faceted career as a collaborative pianist, teacher, soloist, adjudicator and scholar.
-She is a passionate advocate of music and has performed at events and venues ranging from the Canadian Embassy in Washington D.C. (as part of US President Barack Obama's inauguration celebration), to the Banff Centre for the Arts, to performance spaces in Inuvik and Yellowknife in Canada’s Northwest Territories.
+Dr. Joy Lee is an accomplished Canadian pianist with a vibrant career as a collaborative pianist, teacher, voice coach, soloist, and adjudicator.
+Driven by her passion for music and education, she has performed at prestigious events, including the Canadian Embassy in Washington D.C. during President Barack Obama's inauguration celebration, the Banff Centre for the Arts, and venues across Canada’s Northwest Territories.

-Dr. Lee received BMus and MMus in solo piano from the University of Toronto and her love of the voice and its literature led her to pursue the second MMus in collaborative piano studies at the University of Michigan (Ann Arbor), as well as her Doctorate at the University of Toronto.
+Dr. Lee holds a Bachelor and Master of Music in solo piano from the University of Toronto.
+Her love for vocal literature led her to earn a second Master’s in Collaborative Piano Studies at the University of Michigan and a Doctor of Musical Arts at the University of Toronto.

-Dr. Lee currently collaborates with the Amadeus Choir of Greater Toronto, MacMillan Singers (University of Toronto) and Tyndale Community Choir (Tyndale University) and serves on the Board of Directors of the North Toronto Songbirds.
+Dr. Lee has served on the faculty of the University of Toronto Choral Conducting Symposium and collaborates with ensembles including the Amadeus Choir of Greater Toronto, MacMillan Singers, Tyndale Singers and Tyndale Community Choir.
+She also serves on the Board of Directors for the North Toronto Songbirds, fostering community connections through the arts.

 Music at Tyndale

-With a diverse faculty of professional musicians, through these programs, students explore their gifting and refine their craft in music performance and leadership, through innovative courses, both individual and group training, mentorship, and performance and ministry opportunities.
+With a diverse faculty of professional musicians, students explore their gifting and refine their craft in music performance and develop as worshipers and worship leaders.
+Music students take a wide range of courses that cover music foundations, applied studies, music and worship methodologies, receive mentorship, and have performance and ministry opportunities throughout their degree.

 Programs